Canonical almost complex structures on ACH Einstein manifolds: Approximate solutions of higher order

 Therefore, in order to show Theorem \ref{thm:formal-existence}, it suffices to prove the following.
 Let $\bm{Z}_\alpha$ and $\bm{Z}_{\conj{\alpha}}$ ($\alpha=1$, $\dotsc$, $n-1$) be as in the beginning of Section \ref{subsec:ACH-almost-Hermitian-structures}.

-\begin{prop} Let $\overline{X}$ be a compact manifold-with-boundary of dimension $2n$ whose boundary is equipped with a contact distribution $H$, with a fixed identification of an open neighborhood of the boundary and $\bdry X\times[0,\varepsilon)_x$.
-Suppose that its interior $X$ is equipped with an ACH metric $g$ that is smooth up to the boundary and normalized in the sense described above satisfying $\Ric(g)=-(n+1)g+O(x^{2n})$.
-Then, there exists an almost complex structure $J$, for which $(g,J)$ is an ACH almost Hermitian structure that is smooth up to the boundary, satisfying
+\begin{prop} Let $\overline{X}$ be a compact manifold-with-boundary of dimension $2n$ whose boundary is equipped with a contact distribution $H$, and $g$ be an ACH metric that is smooth up to the boundary satisfying $\Ric(g)=-(n+1)g+O(x^{2n})$, whose conformal infinity is denoted by $\gamma\in\mathcal{C}_H$.
+Let an open neighborhood of $\bdry X$ and $\bdry X\times[0,\varepsilon)_x$ be identified by an admissible collar neighborhood diffeomorphism $\Phi$ with which $g$ is normalized in the sense described above.
+Then, in a neighborhood of $\bdry X$, there exists an almost complex structure $J$, for which $(g,J)$ is an ACH almost Hermitian structure with conformal infinity $\gamma$ that is smooth up to the boundary satisfying

 Moreover, such $J$ is uniquely determined modulo $O(x^{2n})$ ambiguity, and the components of $J$ with respect to the frame $\set{x\partial_x,x^2T,\bm{Z}_1,\dots,\bm{Z}_{n-1},\bm{Z}_{\conj{1}},\dots,\bm{Z}_{\conj{n-1}}}$, if expanded in $x$, have coefficients up to the $(2n-1)$-st order given by certain universal expressions in terms of the Tanaka--Webster local invariants of $(\gamma,\theta)$. \end{prop}